 The outstanding public external debt end of 1992, a year after the end of the war, was approximately U.S.\$362 million.
 Commencing in 1994, the Republic became a frequent issuer on the international capital markets as it sought to finance its budget deficit and to convert its high interest domestic debt into lower interest external debt.
-As at December 31, 2010, outstanding public external debt of the Republic was approximately U.S\$20.59 billion.
-As at March 31, 2011, outstanding public external debt of the Republic was approximately U.S\$20.85 billion.
+As of December 31, 2011, outstanding public external debt of the Republic was approximately U.S\$20.9 billion.